sadeqi-ah/react-ctx-toolkit/README.md

 ## createContext

-It is a helper function to creating context, provider and hooks.
+It is a helper function for creating context, provider, and hooks.

 ```typescript
 const {